theobori-cafe/theobori.cafe/posts/tinychip.md

 I wanted to learn the basics of emulator development and emulation in general.
 So I decided to make a CHIP-8 emulator.

-In fact it's a misuse of language to say that it's an "emulator" because CHIP-8 is a language, so we should rather say "interpreter".
+In fact it's a misuse of language to say that it's an `emulator` because CHIP-8 is a language, so we should rather say `interpreter`.

 ## How does it works ?